Siege of Goražde: Siege

-The military situation in the town changed when the Serbs launched the a massive attack on the Goražde region in May 1993.
+In May 1993, the Bosnian Serbs launched an offensive in the Goražde region.
 The VRS secured complete control of the Višegrad municipality, pushing the Bosniaks out of the western countryside of the town, and took the villages of Međeđa, Kaoštice and Ustiprača using the 1st, 2nd, 4th and 5th Podrinje Brigades.
 The Serbs then used the 11th and 18th Herzegovina Brigades, the 1st Guards Motorised Brigade, and the 65th Protection Motorised Regiment to seize the town of Trnovo on 11 July 1993 and take the nearby village of Jabuka, finally severing the land bridge that connected Goražde to central Bosnia.
 The offensive also encircled Sarajevo using the 1st Igman Infantry Brigade, the 2nd Sarajevo Infantry Brigade and the Elms Motorized Regiment.
 Though, this encirclement was broken later.

-Between 30 March and 23 April 1994, the Serbs launched another major offensive against the town with the primary objective of overrunning Goražde.
+Between 30 March and 23 April 1994, the Serbs launched another major offensive with the aim overrunning Goražde.
 On 9 April 1994, the Secretary General of the UN, citing Security Resolution 836, threatened airstrikes on the Serbian forces which were attacking the Goražde enclave.
-For the next two days, NATO planes carried out air strikes against Serb tanks and outposts.
-However, these attacks did little to stop the overwhelming Bosnian Serb Army.
-Knowing Goražde would fall unless there was any foreign intervention, NATO issued the Serbs an ultimatum, and the Serbs were forced to comply.
+For the next two days, NATO planes carried out air strikes against Serb tanks and outposts, however, these attacks did little to stop the overwhelming Bosnian Serb Army.
+Knowing Goražde would fall without foreign intervention, NATO issued the Serbs an ultimatum, and the Serbs were forced to comply.
 Under the conditions of the ultimatum, the Serbs had to withdraw all militias to 3km from the town by 23 April 1994, and all of their artillery and armored vehicles 20 km from the town by 26 April 1994.
 The VRS complied.

-On 28 May 1995, Goražde, was again targeted by the VRS, who ignored the ultimatum and launched an attack on UN guard posts.
-Around 350 UN servicemen were taken hostage, including 33 Royal Welch Fusiliers, but the remaining men from the Royal Welch Fusiliers who were already stationed there and reinforcement Bosniak troops prevented the VRS from taking over the UN post.
-Goražde avoided the brutal end that happened to Srebrenica, where the Bosnian Serbs continued on to after the failed attempt.
+On 28 May 1995 Goražde was again targeted by the Bosnian Serbs, who launched an assault on UNPROFOR guard posts east and north of the settlement, overwhelming and capturing at gunpoint 33 British UN servicemen from the Royal Welch Fusiliers manning four observation posts and two checkpoints on the west bank of the Drina.
+The remaining troops, who were stationed at three outposts on the east bank, managed to slip away and helped Bosniak reinforcements to prevent Bosnian Serbs from taking a key hill overlooking the town.
+This action is credited with saving the town from suffering the same fate of Srebrenica, where the Bosnian Serbs continued the siege after the failed attempt.
+After learning of the Serb attack, British commander Lieutenant General Rupert Smith ordered all the UNPROFOR forces still deployed around Goražde to return to their base.